 However, some local residents protested the plans.
-And three years after the announcement, the Contra Costa Superior Court ordered Phillips 66 to halt its conversion plans until the company fully complied with environmental review requirements it had previously violated.72 The Phillips 66 operators then revised their Environmental Impact Report, and in January 2024, the Contra Costa County Board of Supervisors unanimously approved and adopted a "revised final" report, allowing the project to proceed.73 of the people living within three miles of the Rodeo Renewed biofuel plant are people of color.
+And three years after the announcement, the Contra Costa Superior Court ordered Phillips 66 to halt its conversion plans until the company fully complied with environmental review requirements it had previously violated.
+The Phillips 66 operators then revised their Environmental Impact Report, and in January 2024, the Contra Costa County Board of Supervisors unanimously approved and adopted a "revised final" report, allowing the project to proceed.